-If it comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to ON (II), there is a problem with the VSA system.
+If it comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to the ON (II) position, there is a problem with the VSA system.
 Take your vehicle to a dealer to have it checked.
 Without VSA, your vehicle still has normal driving ability, but will not have VSA traction and stability enhancement.
 See page 182 for more information on the VSA system.